multihx/multiversx-orderbook/README.md

 - Frontend

     Frontend is the first place user to interact with the DEX.
-Provides a simple method for traders to create and submit orders, allowing a trader to request an amount of token they wish to buy or sell, and a price point, and whether they want a limit or market order
+Provides a simple method for traders to create and submit orders, allowing a trader to request an amount of token they wish to buy or sell, and a price point.

 - Limit Orderbook Contract